Ajakelewis/ajakelewis.github.io/ajakelewis/index.markdown

 <div class="row">
   <div class="leftcolumn">
     <div class="card">
-      <h2>Blog 1</h2>
+      <h2>Blog 0</h2>
-      <h5> Sep 1, 2020</h5>
+      <h5> Feb 9, 2021</h5>

-      <p>This is the first blog for our CIT 480 class, and my first experience using github to build a website.
+      <p>This is the first blog for our CIT 481 class, and my first experience using github to build a website.
 It doesn't have all the bells and whistles of a CMS engine from what I can see, but gives you complete access and control over everything.
 	  As the weeks progress I will work out a more visually appealing theme, I just wanted to get the base site functioning before the first blog was due.
 	  It wasn't too hard to set up, and relearning about HTML from my CIT 384 class that I'm taking right now as well really helps! </p>
 	  <p>I'm looking forward to seeing what else I can do with this, and what else the class has in store for me.